Using effort (or exertion) to measure tension

 Turning a tuning peg while the string is slack, you can feel the peg turning with little resistance (the friction of the screw itself providing that resistance.)
-As the string gradually gets tighter the peg gets harder to turn and so you know that the string is getting tighter as a result.
+As the string gets tighter and string tension increases, the peg gets harder to turn.
+The increased effort required to tighten the string further tells you that the tension has increased.

 To get further information, or confirmation of the state of the string, you could pluck it to hear how close it is to being tuned.

-Work on building or truing a bicycle wheel, the older type with metal spokes, and the same idea applies.
-The greater the tension in the spoke becomes the harder it is to tighten the spoke further.
-Go around all the spokes and you can feel, just by trying to tighter or loosen a spoke how much tension is in that spoke.
+Work on truing a bicycle wheel and the same idea applies.
+This is assuming that it is the old type of bicycle wheel, the type with metal spokes, the greater the tension in the spoke, the harder it is to tighten the spoke further.
+Go around all the spokes and you can feel, just by trying to tighten or loosen each spoke, how much tension is in that spoke.